Drakonis96/whispad/README.md

 - **Single User Mode**: Set `MULTI_USER=false` in `.env` or the compose file to skip the login screen and always use the admin account

 ### Initial Setup
-If you don't have a `data/users.json` file, the application will automatically create one with the default admin account.
-You can also copy `users.json.template` to `data/users.json` and customize it as needed.
+On first run the application ensures the `usuarios` table exists and creates the default admin user if needed.
+Legacy `users.json` files are migrated automatically.

 **Important**: Change the default admin password immediately after first login for security!